 To manage the security of our facilities

 Some of our offices have CCTV systems that monitor the perimeter of the buildings.
-These collect location and time based images of you and, sometimes, of your vehicle in order to our protect buildings and assets from damage, vandalism or another crime.
+These collect location and time based images of you and, sometimes, of your vehicle in order to protect our buildings and assets from damage, vandalism or another crime.

 Our policy is to automatically overwrite CCTV footage within 60 days.

-To allow members of the public to participate in white paper research projects.
+To allow members of the public to participate in white paper research projects

 If you agree to take part in either an Engagement Solutions research project or a research project on behalf of one of our customers, your data may be used to produce an industry white paper, thought leadership report, or set of research findings which may published either by us or our customer and as such in the public domain.

-Our legal basis for this processing is our Legitimate Interest in promoting our business
+Our legal basis for this processing is our legitimate interest in promoting our business.

 How we store your information